ITV has announced Love Island 2021 will be a part of its upcoming summer schedule.

 "As the pairs attempt to win the hearts of each other – and the nation – one couple will ultimately triumph and be crowned Love Island winners 2021."

-A start date for the series o Love Island is to be confirmed - as well as a location.
+The show is rumoured to be back on TV at the end of June although a start date for the new series of Love Island is to be confirmed - as well as a location.

 Recent reports say that show bosses are now confident they'll be able to return to the usual villa in Majorca, Spain.